Southeast Asia's biggest telecom operator, Singapore Telecommunications

 One of the biggest operators has chosen us.
 This is confirmation that we are serious, INQ's Chief Executive Frank Meehan told Reuters.

-INQ is benefiting from its early move to make reasonably priced phones for connecting to social networks and the Internet in general -- a move large handset makers like Nokia and Motorola are only now following.
+INQ is benefiting from its early move to make reasonably priced phones for connecting to social networks and the Internet in general -- a move large handset makers like Nokia

 Operators are not looking at only differentiating at the top-end, but now they look at many different price levels, Meehan said.